igorrendulic/video-edge-ai-proxy/README.md

 - `annotation -> max_match_size`: maximum number of annotation per batch size (default: 299)
 - `buffer -> in_memory`: number of decoded frames to store in memory per camera (default: 1)
 - `on_disk`: true/false, store key-frame chunked mp4 files to disk (default: false)
+- `on_disk_folder`: path to the folder where segments will be stored
 - `on_disk_clean_older_than`: remove mp4 segments older than (default: 5m)
 - `on_disk_schedule`: run disk cleanup scheduler cron job [#https://en.wikipedia.org/wiki/Cron](https://en.wikipedia.org/wiki/Cron)